CellMigStandOrg/biotracks/README.rst

 .. image:: https://badge.fury.io/py/biotracks.svg
     :target: https://badge.fury.io/py/biotracks

-Biotracks provides a standard format for cell migration tracking files and a series of converters to this format from popular tracking sofware packages.
-The biotracks format is a specialization of the `Frictionless Tabular Data Package <http://specs.frictionlessdata.io/tabular-data-package/>`_ .
+Biotracks provides a standard format for cell migration tracking files and a series of converters from popular tracking sofware packages to the biotracks format, which is a specialization of the `Frictionless Tabular Data Package <http://specs.frictionlessdata.io/tabular-data-package/>`_ .

 Installation (Python 3 only)